 If you think about it, those answers go hand-in-hand.
 Staying healthy in a stay-at-home lockdown is equally important for survival as it is for maintaining a solid relationship with your partner.

 In any relationship, it is important to maintain a state of balance between work, health, communication, activities, alone-time, and so-on.
 This is especially applicable even when it comes to marriage.
-As important it is to spend time together, find common interests, and indulge in shared activities, the importance of personal space and having time to yourself cannot be undermined.
+As important as it is to spend time together, find common interests, and indulge in shared activities, the importance of personal space and having time to yourself cannot be undermined.
 Having to stay indoors all the time, it is normal to feel frustrated, cranky, and even depressed at times.

 When you are not feeling at your best, your mental state will likely be reflected in your behavior and projected to your partner.
 A healthy mind resides in a healthy body and although it is very easy to get off track in the absence of a routine, make sure to take out time to do activities that will keep you and your partner physically and mentally fit resulting in a healthy relationship and even stronger bond.